 The Government of Canada's overarching goal is to provide First Nation students with quality education that provides them with the opportunity to acquire the skills needed to enter the labour market and be full participants in a strong Canadian economy.

 In 2011-2012, Aboriginal Affairs and Northern Development (AANDC) invested approximately $1.55 billion in First Nation K-12 education and more than $322 million in post-secondary education to support First Nation and Inuit students across Canada.
-This funding was in addition to the approximately $200 million to support infrastructure costs for education facilities.
+This funding was in addition to the approximately $200 million in 2011-2012 to support infrastructure costs for education facilities.
 This funding supported approximately 116,400 students in kindergarten to grade 12 and about 22,000 post secondary students.

 Update on Progress to Date on First Nation education